dotnet-websharper/swiper/doc/doc.md

 or a `Dom.Element`, which means they'll have the type `Union<Dom.Element, string>`.
 To instantiate such a type with a `string` value, use `Union2Of2 "example"`.
-To create it with a `Dom.Element`, use Union1Of2 elt.Dom.
+To create it with a `Dom.Element`, use `Union1Of2 elt.Dom`.
 The pattern is the same for different types and sizes of unions.

-When using the `Union<>` type in C# you can simply assign a value of any of the appropriate generic type parameters since there’s an implicit conversion for every case.
+When using the `Union<>` type in C# you can simply assign a value of any of the appropriate generic type parameters since thereâ€™s an implicit conversion for every case.

 ```fsharp